movementlabsxyz/MIP/MD/md-117/README.md

 **Justification**: The Ximen Standards seek to ensure common synchronicity attacks, such as [Commitment Hostage Attacks](https://github.com/movementlabsxyz/MIP/tree/main/MD/md-3), are well-considered for an adhering protocol.
 Owing to the complexity and often [off-path](https://economics.stackexchange.com/questions/57998/on-and-off-equilibrium-path-game-theory) nature of these attacks, the Ximen Standards recognize that full and rigorous criteria for protections against these attacks are not practical.

+## Appendix

+### A1: Example

+We build on the example of [MD-116.A6.3](https://github.com/movementlabsxyz/MIP/tree/l-monninger/dongmen-standards/MD/md-n#a63-revotes-single-counting-with-propagation) to build a simple example of a protocol that satisfies the desiderata above.

+We assume the protocol progresses through epochs, which we argue in this this example is the equivalent to a view change.
+If the epoch changes, new voters must vote on the oldest not decided height.
+Voters that have been voters in the previous epoch may not have to vote again.

+We change step 2 of the algorithm to be:

+1. For each undecided height $h^+ < h$
+    1. If $\sigma_{h^+}(s_h^+) > \frac{2}{3}N$ AND $t \leq t_h^+ + \Delta$, accept the tuple $(s_h^+, h^+)$.
+Continue processing slot $h^++1$.
+    3. Else Return

+**What can go wrong?**

+- Liveness may get stuck for epoch lengths.
+The L1 synchronizes the committee at epoch boundaries, and if enough committee members are honest and live eventually the protocol will be live again.

 ## Changelog